MLCochrane/gosyp/.github/ISSUE_TEMPLATE/task.md

 ---
-name: Task/Subtask
+name: Task
-about: Set up task or sub task.
+about: Set up parent task.
-title: ''
+title: 'Task: '
-labels: ''
+labels: 'task'
 assignees: ''

 ---
-# Task/Subtask
+# Task
-_Description of task or subtask_
+_Description of task_

-# Subtasks/Steps
+# Subtasks
 - [ ] new subtasks will be added here and their PR linked to the issue

 # Workflow / Design
-N\A
+_Attach any additional resources here_